|Battery Charging, Maintenance & Safety

 High current inductive loads, such as windlass or winch motors and starter motors, can send a voltage spike through the electrical system they are connected to.
 This voltage spike can damage sensitive electronic equipment.
 Therefore, it is recommended that electronic equipment is not connected to the same system as these high current loads.
 The anticipated question at this point is "what about electronic engine controls that are supplied from the starting battery?"
 The answer is, they are correctly designed for the purpose.

-The recommended arrangement for batteries is to have a dedicated battery of the correct type for the 'House' or 'Domestic' electrical system and separate battery of the correct type for engine starting.
+The recommended arrangement for batteries is to have a dedicated battery of the correct type for the 'House' electrical system and separate battery of the correct type for engine starting.
 Some vessels also dedicate batteries to other applications such as winches, genset starting, thrusters, etc.

 When the vessel has a number of separate electrical systems supplied from dedicated batteries, a specially designed charging system is required to individually charge the separate battery banks from one or two engine alternators.
 Bigger vessels will have more advanced electrical systems but the average vessel will only have two engines to supply charge to all batteries while under way.
 A similar charging arrangement needs to be available for charging multiple batteries from shore power.